fanoush/ds-d6/espruino/DFU/F07/README.md

 >peek32(0x10001018).toString(16)
 ="7e000"
 ```
+If it stays at all FFs then the onRestart was not called.
+Most probably this is becasue you forgot to call NRF.restart or the disconection time was too short or some other device connected.
+You may also call `NRF.disconnect()` in the command line instead of just clicking WebIDE button to disconnect.

 Beware that flash memory can be only written few times between erasing and it is only possible to change ones to zeroes so the procedure above works only if initial value of `0x10001018` was `"ffffffff"`.
 It is also possible to clear UICR area completely and reset both values again but this should not be needed.
 However it can be done like this:
 ```